In This Article

-Rebound relationships are thrilling and passionate and are increasingly seen as useful in getting over a breakup by helping to erase residual feelings for your ex, building self-confidence, and inspiring you not to make the same mistakes again.
+Rebound relationships are thrilling and useful in getting over a breakup by helping erase residual feelings for your ex, building self-confidence, and inspiring you not to make the same mistakes.
 Many of them, though, ride the line between healthy and harmful.
 While some rebound relationships get serious and succeed, many have resulted in crash-and-burn horror stories...

-The truth is that when we jump back in too quickly after a divorce or even a not-so-long intimate relationship—before feelings for an ex have been properly resolved—we unwittingly expose our vulnerabilities, and foment even more insecurity and confusion.
-And any new relationship that's built on a foundation of emotional baggage rarely ends well.
+The truth is that when we jump back in too quickly after a divorce or even a not-so-long intimate relationship, we unwittingly expose our vulnerabilities and foment even more insecurity.
+Any new relationship that's built on a foundation of emotional baggage rarely ends well.
 To ascertain whether your rebound relationship is on the express train to Toxic Town (or if it's healthy and next-level), let these six telltale signs be your guide.

 Time Has Barely Passed

 Although there's no hard-and-fast rule concerning how much time you should spend as a singleton, you'll need a stint of introspection after one relationship ends and the next one begins.
-Unless you've allowed yourself ample time to heal from and reflect on your past relationship and reclaim your identity and independence, you're not ready to head into a new one.
+Unless you've allowed yourself ample time to independently heal and reflect, you're not ready to head into a new romance.

 Too Much, Too Soon

 The intensity and hunger of new romance are wonderful feelings—and good sex can cloud anyone's judgment.
 But those fresh off a breakup may even be more inclined to fully commit to a new relationship because it's easier than confronting hard truths, like overwhelming feelings of heartbreak, loneliness, and rejection.
 Impulsive decision-making when you're clouded by lust (or perceived love) isn't exactly rational—or the healthiest of behaviors—and can actually put you in a tenuous situation in which you're too easily manipulated.

 Mentioning the Ex